seikichi/tiff.js/README.md

         return canvas;
     }

+## API
+see tiff.d.ts

 ## Note
-- This library does not support JPEG-based compressed TIFF image files -- I failed to link a JPEG library ...
+- This library does not support JPEG-based compressed TIFF files -- I failed to link a JPEG library ...
+- When you load large tiff file, you will see the error message "Cannot enlarge memory arrays in asm.js"

+-- TIFFOpen, TIFFClose, TIFFGetField, TIFFReadRGBAImage, TIFFSetDirectory, TIFFCurrentDirectory, TIFFLastDirectory

 ## License
 LibTIFF is LibTIFF Software License, zlib and additional code are zlib License.